 Superintendent Theresa Axford

-Mrs. Theresa Axford has been with the district for 33 years, most recently, as the Executive Director of Teaching and Learning.
+Theresa Axford has been with the district for 33 years.
+Prior to serving as superintendent, she was the Executive Director of Teaching and Learning for the district.
 Her accomplishments include:

 - Middle School Principal of the Year in 2000 and 2003.